justinedelson/cep-aem-search-extension/README.md

 # Requirements

-You must have `npm` installed to download the dependencies.
+1. You must have `npm` installed to download the dependencies.
+2. You must have the AEM Assets Companion app installed.

 # Usage